 - 5 Runs or 9 Batters Per Inning - A half-inning will be deemed over when either a maximum of 5 runs are scored by the offensive team, or 9 players come to bat, whichever occurs first.
 The 9th batter shall be announced, and play terminates when a single out is made or defensive player steps on home plate while in possession of the ball.
 The offensive coach will notify the umpire about the 9th batter.
 The umpire will in turn announce it to the field.
 If the 9th player is not announced; after one pitch, the batter will be automatically out and will lead off the next inning.
-The fifth inning will be unlimited runs.
+The last inning will be unlimited runs.

 - No slashing- Batter cannot fake a bunt then swing away.
 The batter will be automatically out.

 - Game Results - Game sheets supplied to teams must be filled out and signed by both managers.
 Final score and stats must be entered into SI Play within 24 hours of game.